 Surface Type Cover or Keyboard delivers one of the best experiences when it comes to typing.
-Not only its designed to bring the best looks, it is also designed to make sure that you can get your work done properly, and faster.
-However, if you are having a problem, where either the keyboard is not getting detected or isn’t typing at all, let’s troubleshoot your Surface Type Cover or keyboard.
-Sometimes, just simple things like detaching and reattaching the Surface Type Cover or keyboard solves the problem.
+Not only is it designed to bring the best looks, but it is also designed to ensure you can get your work done properly and faster.
+However, if you are having a problem where either the keyboard is not getting detected or isn’t typing at all, let’s troubleshoot your Surface Type Cover or keyboard.
+Sometimes, simple things like detaching and reattaching the Surface Type Cover or keyboard solve the problem.

-Make sure to install latest Windows Updates for your Surface.
-This will also install the latest drives to make sure it is compatible with Surface and Windows 10.
-In case everything is up to date, you might want to forcefully reinstall the Surface Cover driver.
+Make sure to install the latest Windows Updates for your Surface.
+This will also install the latest drives to ensure they are compatible with Surface and Windows.
+In case everything is up to date, you might want to reinstall the Surface Cover driver forcefully.

 - Open Device Manager, and expand Keyboards section, and then right-click Surface Type Cover Filter Device.